beaker/docs/docs/start/image.md

 For this tutorial, use the code from [https://github.com/beaker/mnist-example](https://github.com/beaker/mnist-example).

-1. Download/clone https://github.com/beaker/mnist-example.
-An easy way to do this is to click **Clone or download** from the GitHub page and the **Download** to download the ZIP archive.
-You'll want to run this code from a directory where you have read/write permission, so if needed, extract the ZIP to such a location (for example, to `~/Documents/mnist-example-master`).
+1. Download https://github.com/beaker/mnist-example to your machine.

-2. Download the dataset from from [here](https://beaker.org/ds/ds_kf6v919aq7hk/details) to a /data subdirectory of your `mnist-example-master` directory (for example, `~/Documents/mnist-example-master/data`).
-The *dataset* contains the files, or directories of files, referenced by the code of the experiment.
+2. Download the dataset from from [here](https://beaker.org/ds/ds_kf6v919aq7hk/details) to a subdirectory named `data` in `mnist-example-master`.
+The *dataset* contains the files referenced by the code of the experiment.
 A convenient way to download the MNIST dataset from Beaker is to go to your `mnist-example-master` directory from your Terminal shell, then run:

   ```
   $ beaker dataset fetch --output=./data ds_kf6v919aq7hk